 Please never call Haitian Creole a “dumbed down” French.
 That is a historically ignorant statement loaded white supremacy and disrespect of the people of Haiti.

-French Creole is a category of languages, see this Wikipedia article for a list.
+French Creole is a category of languages, not it’s own specific language.
+See this Wikipedia article for a list.
+Haitian Creole is the most developed and widely used among that group.
 These are also the result of French colonization around the world.
 However, few of these have achieved the extensive development and widespread usage enjoyed by Haitian Creole.
+Sometimes the Creole of Haiti is called French Creole as shorthand, even if that is not technically accurate.